Master of Education

 - Teaching English to Speakers of Other Languages (TESOL)

-Tuition fees vary according to candidates' citizenship and are reviewed annually.
-The most up-to-date estimate for MEd course fees can be found under Fees & Admissions for the Master of Education in the Sydney Courses database.
-Comprehensive information about payment of international fees is available from the International Student Office fee-payment page.
+Tuition fees vary according to a candidate’s residency status and are reviewed annually.
+Details on course fees can be found on the Master of Education entry in the Sydney Courses database.
+Comprehensive information regarding international student fees is available here.